KhatunaKurdovanidze/KhatunaKurdovanidze.github.io/_posts/2023-04-02-Bike-share-Company-Case-Study.md

 ##### Step 3: Analysing data in Tableau and creating data visualisations
 ##### Insights after data analysis using Tableau
-Casual riders took 1M less trips than annual members in 2022, but spent 23% more time traveling with higher median and average trip duration.

 ![graph4](/img/posts/graph4.png "graph4")
-During weekdays, more annual members than casual riders start their trips at 8am, 12pm, and 5pm.

 ![graph3](/img/posts/graph3.png "graph3")
-Annual members travel more often during ***weekdays (to work)***, while casual riders travel more often during the ***weekends (leisure)***.

 ![graph1](/img/posts/graph1.png "graph1")

-Casual riders choose electric type more often, but ride classical type for longer, average trip time is bigger for docked type.
-My three recommendations are to create a weekend membership plan and market it to casual riders.
 ![graph2](/img/posts/graph2.png "graph3")

 ##### My reccomendations